New faces in AL advisory council | The Asian Age Online, Bangladesh

-Awami League leaders Rahmatullah, Abul Hasnat and former bureaucrat Shahabuddin Chuppu have become the latest members of its advisory council, Office Secretary Biplab Barua said in a press briefing on Tuesday.
+AKM Rahmat Ullah, MP, Abul Hasnat and Mohammad Shahabuddin Chuppu have been made the members of Awami League Advisory Council.
+Office Secretary Biplab Barua confirmed the matter in a press briefing on Tuesday.

-Party chief Sheikh Hasina nominated the three for vacant posts in the advisory council.

-Rahmat is the former president of Dhaka North Awami League, Hasnat is the former president for Dhaka South Awami League while Chuppu is a former member of the Anti-corruption Commission.
+Awami League President Sheikh Hasina nominated them as the members of the party's advisory council exercising the power bestowed upon her by the 26 (A) section of AL Constitution.

 Leave Your Comments